The-One-Reborn-developer/accepting-group-applications/README.md

 ## Features

 * Handle user's username, group link, description and category and store them to a database.
-* Send a notification to the admin group about new applications. *in progress*
+* Send a notification to the admin group about new applications.
 * Send notifications to users about the status of their applications. *in progress*

 ## Dependencies